bandrewfisher/logfish_server/README.md

 export TWILIO_AUTH_TOKEN=YOUR_AUTH_TOKEN_HERE
 ```

-Past the actual values for your account SID and auth token where it says YOUR_ACCOUNT_SID_HERE and YOUR_AUTH_TOKEN_HERE.
+Paste the actual values for your account SID and auth token where it says YOUR_ACCOUNT_SID_HERE and YOUR_AUTH_TOKEN_HERE.

 Finally, you will need to purchase a Twilio phone number with SMS sending capabilities.
 Navigate to [https://www.twilio.com/console/phone-numbers/search](https://www.twilio.com/console/phone-numbers/search), check the box that says "SMS", and search.
 Purchase whatever number you want, and then copy the phone number.
 We will need to add that as an environment variable too.